Abandoned & Little-Known Airfields:

 Daniel reported, “The airport no longer exists, but the hangar has been lovingly restored & is an aviation history museum.”

-The site of Bellanca Field is located at the intersection of Johnson Way & Centerpoint Boulevard,
+The site of Bellanca Field is located at the intersection of Johnson Way & Centerpoint Boulevard, only 1 mile southeast of Wilmington Airport.

 Thanks to Bill Long for pointing out Bellanca Field.